 There’s a third way to pay for something: keep your cash and finance at the same time.
 You’ll continue earning interest on your own cash, even while you pay interest on the borrowed money.

-The most effective way to be your own bank is to utilize the Infinite Banking strategy.
+The most effective way to be your own bank is to utilize the Infinite Banking Concept.
 You store your capital in a dividend-paying high cash value whole life insurance policy.
 The cash value continues to grow with uninterrupted compounding, even when you use your cash in another opportunity.

 This is the superpower of Infinite Banking … the ability to use your own money, but never stop its compound growth.
 And since compound growth is something that only gets better with time – aging like a fine wine – you reap the reward of

 And if that isn’t good enough on it’s own, it does even more!